About Neurons for ITSM Deployment

 •UAT landscape: Hosts the UAT instances of tenants.
 Used during the data migration lifecycle.

 •Pilot landscape: Optional.
 A standalone landscape that hosts the pilot tenant to provide customers with early access to a new point release.

 •Development landscape: Optional.
 A standalone landscape that hosts tenant templates for demos, test drives, training, and so on.

 •Other landscape: Optional.
 A standalone landscape type that can be used for any purpose.

-See the Operations Console Guide for Ivanti Service Manager for complete information about tenants and landscapes.
+See the Operations Console Guide for Ivanti Neurons for ITSM for complete information about tenants and landscapes.